 Convex blades are specific to Japanese shears, as the style was started from swordsmithing techniques.
 These blades are the sharpest, and most professionals look for these types of blades when purchasing a pair of shears.
 With their razor-like edges, it’s easy to get a precision cut even when working with a lot of hair.

-You’ll notice that scissors are measured in inches typically started at 5” or 5.5”, but they can range up to 7” in length.
+You’ll notice that scissors are measured in inches typically started at 5 inch or 5.5inch, but they can range up to 7 inch in length.
 You should be able to choose from multiple sizes when looking at any brand of shears online.
 This is important as most hair stylists will only spend money on shears that won’t cause hand fatigue or slip down because they don’t have the right size.

 If you have smaller hands with thin fingers, then you want a shorter blade and don’t need to pay attention to the finger holes as much.
 You can work with a blade up to 6” depending on the length of your hand.